buihaidang-pro/virtualfisher-hub/README.md

    ```
 5. **Get key and configure the script to your liking**

+### 60sec for getting the key and key will last for 48hrs

 6. **You need to get your discord account token**
 ---